yonatan-levin/retry/README.md

-# Retry
+# ScrapeMASTER

-**Retry** is an advanced web scraping library built in Python, designed to make data extraction effortless and efficient.
+**ScrapeMASTER** (formerly Retry) is an advanced web scraping library built in Python, designed to make data extraction effortless and efficient.
 It leverages asynchronous programming with `asyncio` and `aiohttp` for high-performance networking and integrates powerful Natural Language Processing (NLP) capabilities using `spaCy` and other NLP libraries.

+## 🚀 What's New

+The library has been completely redesigned and improved with:

+- **New Name**: Renamed from "Retry" to "ScrapeMASTER" to avoid conflicts with the standard Python retry library
+- **Enhanced Architecture**: More modular and extensible design
+- **Improved Error Handling**: Comprehensive custom exceptions
+- **Advanced NLP Capabilities**: Dedicated modules for entity extraction, keyword extraction, sentiment analysis, and text summarization
+- **Better Documentation**: Comprehensive docstrings and improved README
+- **Proxy Management**: Advanced proxy rotation and health checking
+- **Rate Limiting**: Domain-specific rate limits with exponential backoff
+- **Caching System**: Flexible caching with TTL support and multiple backends
+- **Authentication**: Support for various authentication methods

 ## Table of Contents